UbaidRussell/GRID/README.md

 # GRID

-Site displaying all my favorite websites on one page in an orderly fashion known as a grid.
+Site displaying some recently created websites on one page in a ranking system <br>
 This project is simply for fun and has no marketing purposes.
 ## Design
 ![](images/screenshot.png)